Fundamental Knowledge about DVDs

 Each title can be comprised of 999 chapters at most.
 Chapters are designed to provide user convenience for visiting any point of the video.
 After playing one chapter, the next chapter can be automatically played or the user can go back to the Menu interface.

 Lacey YoungAuthor Lacey Young has an extensive knowledge about ripping DVDs.
 She has a tip to share: if you want to upload DVD clips to YouTube, you can rip and convert DVD to WebM format which is very suitable for uploading to YouTube.
-You can check out her blog or reach her on Google+ or Twitter.
+You can reach her on Twitter.

 Tags: , ,